 Wholesale merchandise revenues to comparable domestic stores increased \$95.5 million.
-The categories with the largest revenues increases were plumbing, heating/cooling, paint supplies and sundries, and live goods.
-International merchandise revenues increased \$19.2 million primarily due to higher revenues to retailers in the Middle East and Latin American markets.
-Wholesale service revenues were up \$9.3 million primarily due to increased delivery and advertising revenues.
+The categories with the largest revenue increases were plumbing, heating/cooling, paint supplies and sundries and live goods.
+Warehouse sales represented 77.4% of wholesale merchandise revenue in 2013 compared to 78.0% in 2012, while direct ship sales were 22.6%, up from 22.0% in 2012.

 Retail revenues were \$225.6 million for fiscal 2013.
 This is an increase of \$217.6 million from fiscal 2012 which resulted from the timing of the December 2012 acquisition of WHI.
-Same store sales at WHI's stores were down 0.8% primarily due to a decrease in the lawn and garden category in the first and second quarters of 2013.
+Same-store-sales at WHI's stores were down 0.8% primarily due to a decrease in the lawn and garden category in the first and second quarters of 2013.